 Wilson Security has been providing security services for the Australian Government on Nauru since 2012 and Manus Island since 2014-2017.
 In their treatment of refugees and asylum seekers, Wilson has committed (and attempted to cover up) extensive and serious breaches of human rights.
 Several inquiries and reports show Wilson Security’s systemic abuse against asylum seekers and refugees: the Moss Report, the UNHCR Submission to the Inquiry into the serious allegations of abuse, self-harm and neglect of asylum-seekers, the Australian Human Rights Commission National Inquiry into Children in Immigration Detention and the Nauru Files.

 The NGV’s contract with Wilson Security is an interim contract.

-The Wilson Security contract is with the State Government not the NGV.
+The contract is with the state government, not the NGV.

 Who is the Artists' Committee?

-The Artists’ Committee is an informal association of emerging, mid-career and established artists and arts workers in Australia.
+The Artists’ Committee is an informal association of artists and arts workers that makes collaborative public work around the intersection of money, ethics and culture.
 All members of the Artists' Committee are signatories to the letter.
 However, not all signatories are part of the Artists’ Committee.
 We have chosen not to foreground our names, so as not to prioritise our individual voices over the voices from wider communities that are calling for an end to the abuse of refugees and people seeking asylum.
 Membership of the Artists' Committee is fluid and informal, and attributing a limited set of names to the group in this context felt reductive.
 That said, we are also not hiding.
 If it is important to you to know who we are, or if you have any questions, please get in touch: firstname.lastname@example.org.